 ½ cup plus water

-Use a 2 ½ to 3 quart casserole dish and add one stick of butter.
+Use a 2 ½ to 3-quart casserole dish and add one stick of butter.
 Preheat oven to 350 degrees.
 Place the dish in the oven for 8 - 10 minutes or until melted.
-Take your peaches and toss with ¼ to ½ cup of sugar to taste.
+Take your peaches and toss them with ¼ to ½ cups of sugar to taste.
 Add two tsp. cinnamon and a pinch of nutmeg.
 When coated, add 2 tbs. cornstarch and toss to combine.
-Mix one cup of sugar and one cup self-rising flour then add ½ cup of water.
+Mix one cup of sugar and one cup of self-rising flour then add ½ cup of water.
 Whisk to combine.
 Pour batter into the hot casserole dish and allow to spread.
 Add fruit and bake at 350 degrees until golden brown (approximately 20 minutes).